Gov. Desantis visits Kansas for rally in support of Derek Schmidt

 DeSantis visit was part of his “Unite and Win” rallies.
 After his stop here, he is off to Green Bay, Wisconsin.

-Gov. Kelly let her supporters be her voice today.
+Gov. Kelly let her supporters be her voice.
 Her office did not have a statement regarding DeSantis’ visit.